 Soule maintains that we only protect what we love.
 And after a century of conditioning by Freudian psychology and its outlet – consumer messaging that creates artificial desires by reinforcing a sense of discontentment – most of us only have real love and longing for ourselves, for those closest to us, and for our gadgets and sports teams.

 Soule is someone who is intimately connected with his own human nature.
 He is wrong, however, to at the same time blame “human nature” for this predominant lack of concern for Mother Earth.
 If it were really human nature not to care about nature itself, then how would we explain indigenous peoples around the world caring so much more about the planet’s illness than we do?
+Colonialist attitudes of Western European settlors, who regularly engaged in genocide, hardly is representative of human nature!

-Not coincidentally, indigenous peoples (and others) who still live in harmony with their natural world all tend to identify with that world as our mother, and care intimately about her as they would a family member.
-Saint Francis of Assissi viewed our natural world as like a sister with whom we share our live, and Pope Francis begins Laudato Si’ with the exhortation that “this sister now cries out to us because of the harm we have inflicted on her… she ‘groans in travail.'”
+Not coincidentally, indigenous peoples (and others) who still live in harmony with their natural world all tend to identify with that world as our mother, Pachamama, and care intimately about her as they would a family member.
+Saint Francis of Assissi viewed our natural world as like a sister with whom we share our life, and Pope Francis begins Laudato Si’ with the exhortation that “this sister now cries out to us because of the harm we have inflicted on her… she ‘groans in travail.'”

 It just isn’t natural not to care about the natural world.